Shame (2011 film): Plot

-That night, Sissy discovers Brandon masturbating in his bathroom.
-He attacks her and accuses her of spying on him.
-She finds his laptop open on a pornographic webcam site; Brandon slams it shut, and a disturbed Sissy leaves.
-Brandon disposes of his pornography, sex toys, and laptop.
-In the office, he kisses Marianne and the two get a hotel room, but Brandon cannot get an erection.
-Marianne leaves; later, Brandon has aggressive sex with a prostitute in the same room.
+That night, Sissy accidentally catches Brandon masturbating in his bathroom.
+Though her initial reaction is lighthearted, Brandon becomes outraged and physically restrains and berates her.
+Shortly after, she finds his laptop open on a pornographic webcam site; Brandon slams it shut, and an unnerved Sissy leaves.
+Brandon disposes of his sexual paraphernalia, including his laptop.

+At work, he makes further advances on Marianne and the two get a hotel room.
+After foreplay, Brandon is unable to get an erection.
+Marianne leaves as he dejectedly sits away from her.
+Brandon later has aggressive sex with a prostitute in the same room.

-Brandon tells Sissy that David has a family and asks her to leave.
-She says that, as family, they should help each other, but Brandon calls her irresponsible and a burden.
-He goes to a bar and seduces a woman, describing explicitly what he would do to her.
-She is close to succumbing when her boyfriend intervenes.
-Brandon laughs in his face.
-After he leaves, the boyfriend follows and brutally beats him.
+Back at his apartment, Brandon chastises Sissy for sleeping with David and tells her to leave.
+She says that, as family, they should help each other, but Brandon rejects her and calls her a "parasite".
+He leaves after Sissy highlights Brandon's own troubles.

+Brandon goes to a bar and almost seduces a woman until her boyfriend intervenes.
+After he explicitly describes to him what he was going to do to her, the man brutally beats him outside.
 When he is barred from another club, he goes to a nearby gay bar and is fellated by a man in a backroom.
 After leaving, he listens to a voicemail from Sissy, crying as she says that they are not bad people but just come from a bad place.
 Brandon has a threesome with prostitutes.

 While Brandon is riding the subway home, the passengers are asked to disembark due to a police emergency, implying a suicide.
 He frantically calls Sissy, but she does not answer.
 Arriving home, he finds Sissy on the bathroom floor covered in blood, having slashed her wrists.
 He attempts to stop the bleeding while phoning for help.
-She survives and he comforts her in the hospital.
-After leaving, he walks until he collapses, sobbing, in the rain.
+She survives and he affectionately comforts her in the hospital.
+After leaving, Brandon breaks down in the rain, sobbing alone.

 On the subway, Brandon makes eye contact with the woman with the engagement ring again.
-This time, she holds her stare at him and appears to be more comfortable with the situation.
-She stands up, ready to exit the train at an approaching station.
-Brandon does not take his eyes off her.
+This time, she doesn’t look away.
+She stands up, ready to exit the train at an approaching stop.
+Brandon continues staring at her.